Grounded autonomous scrutiny at scale: emergent critique from reproduction of published computational physics papers: Methods

-\textbf{M3.\ Depth-mode pipeline and Reproduce-stage tooling on Pizzi 2016.} Depth mode uses the same CLI + Opus 4.6 harness but without a Python outer loop: three sequential agent sessions on one paper (Reproduce, Review, Reflect), each under its own prompt.
-The Review and Reflect prompts enforce a ``physics-first, tools-second'' structure --- inventory of concerns written before any tool use, attack ranking by severity and feasibility, explicit forbidden-inputs clauses excluding reviewer reports and subsequent literature --- and are released in SI \S S1.
+\textbf{M3.\ Depth-mode pipeline.} Depth mode uses the same CLI + Opus~4.6 harness but without a Python outer loop: three sequential agent sessions on one paper (Reproduce, Review, Reflect), each under its own prompt.
+The Review and Reflect prompts enforce a ``physics-first, tools-second'' structure: inventory of concerns written before any tool use, attack ranking by severity and feasibility, explicit forbidden-inputs clauses excluding reviewer reports and subsequent literature.
 The physics-first ordering was converged on after a tools-first ablation in which paper and tooling knowledge were read together before planning (the scale-mode ordering): under that ordering the concerns inventory anchored on what the available tools easily computed and stayed narrow, yielding 5 concerns against the 14 of the physics-first run on the same paper.
-Reflect-stage iteration history is in SI \S S3.